yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_05.md

 Duration: 20 minutes

 In this exercise, you use the Azure Data Studio to perform assessments on the `WideWorldImporters` database.
 You create two assessments: one for SQL DB and a second for SQL MI.
-These assessments provide reports about any feature parity and compatibility issues between the on-premises database and the Azure managed SQL database service options.
+These assessments provide reports about any feature parity and compatibility issues between the on-premises database and the Azure-managed SQL database service options.

 > Azure Data Studio helps you upgrade to a modern data platform by detecting compatibility issues that can impact database functionality in your new version of SQL Server or Azure SQL Database.
 Azure Data Studio recommends performance and reliability improvements for your target environment and allows you to move your schema, data, and uncontained objects from your source server to your target server.